Plans Unveiled For New Salford Skyscraper

 It is the latest project in an area of the Salford that borders with Manchester city centre and has been extensively developed in recent years.
 Like central Manchester across the Irwell and other areas adjacent to it, this part of Salford has seen extensive residential projects and Greengate already features one 400ft skyscraper.

-The continuing surge in apartment construction across the city region will ensure ongoing high levels of demand for
+The continuing surge in apartment construction across the city region will ensure ongoing high levels of demand for flat roofing in Manchester.

 Director at Progressive Living Developments David Fairclough said: “We have taken our time to design a scheme that will be an attractive, vibrant addition to the area.”